bleskomat/bleskomat-bills-firmware/README.md

 * `billTxPin` - The GPIO connected to the NV10/NV9's Tx pin.
 * `billRxPin` - The GPIO connected to the NV10/NV9's Rx pin.
 * `billBaudRate` - The baud rate of the SIO protocol communication with the NV10/NV9.
 This value will be `300` or `9600`.
+* `coinValues` - The value of coins for which the coin acceptor has been configured.
+Each value separated by a comma.
+Integers and floating point (decimal) values are accepted.
+Examples:
+	* CZK: `1,2,5,10,20,50`
+	* EUR: `0.05,0.10,0.20,0.50,1,2`
+* `coinSignalPin` - The GPIO connected to the DG600F's "SIGNAL" pin.
+* `coinInhibitPin` - The GPIO connected to the DG600F's "INHIBIT".
+* `coinBaudRate` - The baud rate for serial communication with the DG600F.
 * `logLevel` - Possible values:
 	* `trace` - everything
 	* `debug`